Advice and Guidance

 Aldingbourne Trust offers a number of housing options directly and there are many more in the local community.
 Our team can help the people we support to navigate their options and put together an appropriate plan.
 We can advise on tenancy issues, coordinating across different types of benefits and help by finding the right kind of ongoing support to ensure everything runs smoothly.

 Our team regularly attends training on all relevant benefits and tenancy issues to keep our knowledge up to date and can help answer a wide range of questions.
-We also have a strong relationship with the local Citizens Advice Bureau and benefits advisors who can help with more complicated issues.
+We also have a strong relationship with local Citizens Advice services and benefits advisors who can help with more complicated issues.

 Personal budgets or Direct Payments are subject to very specific rules and the best information is to be found on the West Sussex County Council web pages.
 We can of course discuss this on a case by case basis if further help is needed.
 Budgeting and Paying Bills

-Staff at Number 73 will be able to help adults with learning disabilities to get their finances in order and support them with any paperwork they may have by reading through any correspondence with the client or supporting them to contact the Citizens Advice Bureau or other organisations that may be able to help.
+Staff at Number 73 will be able to help people to get their finances in order and support them with any paperwork they may have by reading through any correspondence with the client or supporting them to contact the Citizens Advice services or other organisations that may be able to help.

-This includes signposting to debt charities and other support services if things have gotten out of control.
+This includes signposting to debt charities and other support services if professional advice is needed.
 Getting and Staying Organised

 Using today’s technology is key for people to feel engaged with the wider community so we can offer advice and the opportunity to practice on surfing the net, using email and calendars, making important phone calls and organising paperwork.